swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 ![explanation](/assets/GPT/GPT_00040.jpg)

 (Note: this is difficult and this real-world explanation might not make sense.
-If so, I'd reccommend reading Jay Alammar's excelent [analogy](https://jalammar.github.io/illustrated-gpt2/) using manila folders and values.)
+If so, I'd recommend reading Jay Alammar's excellent [analogy](https://jalammar.github.io/illustrated-gpt2/) using manila folders and values.)

 ### Math Version